Jan Pol

-Jan-Harm Pol (born September 4, 1942) is a Dutch-American veterinarian who stars on the reality television show The Incredible Dr. Pol on Nat Geo Wild.
+Jan-Harm Pol (born September 4, 1942) is a Dutch-American veterinarian who starred on the reality television show The Incredible Dr. Pol on Nat Geo Wild.

 Early life and career

 Jan-Harm Pol was born on September 4, 1942, in Wateren, Drenthe, in the Netherlands.
 Pol grew up on his family's dairy farm.

-Pol met his wife, Diane Dalrymple, who was a foreign exchange student at Mayville High School in 1961.
+He met his wife, Diane Dalrymple, when he was a foreign exchange student at Mayville High School in 1961.

 In 1970, Pol graduated with a degree in veterinary medicine at Utrecht University.
-Pol and his wife moved to Harbor Beach, Michigan, where Pol worked for a veterinarian practice for 10 years.
+He and his wife moved to Harbor Beach, Michigan, where he worked for a veterinarian practice for 10 years.
 He moved to Weidman, Michigan, where he started Pol Veterinary Services in 1981.
-Pol Veterinary Service treats animals from surrounding neighborhoods due to the lack of veterinary services in rural Michigan.
+The clinic treats animals from surrounding neighborhoods due to the lack of veterinary services in rural Michigan.

-In 2013, Pol testified before the Michigan House of Representatives in favor of a bill to prohibit authorities from investigating reports of misconduct or allegations based upon information obtained from viewing the broadcast of a reality program but the bill died in committee.
+In 2013, Pol testified before the Michigan House of Representatives in favor of a bill to prohibit authorities from investigating reports of misconduct or allegations based upon information obtained from viewing the broadcast of a reality program, but the bill died in committee.